MaDHouSe79/mh-parking/README.md

+## 🙏 How to install and do not forget anything, or it will not work, or give many errors.
+- 👉 Step 1: First stop your server, cause it will restart anyway if you use the 3D waypoint, if not also stop it :)
+- 👉 Stap 2: Copy the directory qb-parking to resources/[qb]/
+- 👉 Stap 3: Add the player_parking.sql to your correct database.
+- 👉 Stap 4: Add your vip players to the VipPlayer table in qb-parking/shared/config.lua there is an example how to do this.
+- 👉 Stap 5: Add any recommended extra code what I say you should add.
+- 👉 Stap 6: If you are 💯% sure you have done all 5 steps correctly, start the server, and enjoy 👊😎👍

 ## 💯 Included and optional
 - ✅ [3D Waypoint](https://www.gta5-mods.com/scripts/3d-waypoint)
 - ✅ if you want to add every waypoint as 3D Waypoint in world space.